prashant-kikani/prashant-kikani.github.io/_posts/2018-5-14-7-month-ML-journey.markdown

 This question is very common in almost all of the aspirants.
 One basic analogy is, one needs to have at least basic knowledge of statistics, calculus (specially for Deep Learning) and linear algebra to understand concepts of Machine Learning & Deep Learning.
 Remember I have said “<b>basic</b>”.
 You don't need to be an expert in it.
 And if you have done good high school studies, you most probably have it.
 So, congrats.
 You already have a base of ML!!

-While starting, remember one thing. <b>Learn in [BFS](https://en.wikipedia.org/wiki/Breadth-first_search) manner, not in [DFS](https://en.wikipedia.org/wiki/Depth-first_search) manner</b>.
+While starting, remember one thing. <b><a href="https://prashantkikani.com/blog/learning-to-learn" target="_blank">Learn</a> in [BFS](https://en.wikipedia.org/wiki/Breadth-first_search) manner, not in [DFS](https://en.wikipedia.org/wiki/Depth-first_search) manner</b>.
 What I want to say is, try to grasp the overall idea of each and every concept of ML.
 Don't just pick one algorithm and do very deep in it.
 Remember, in ML, there is no one such algorithm which always gives the best result.
 So, learn the basic concept of every algorithm.
 And apply them to some real world data.

 Now, the sources.
 [Andrew Ng's coursera course](https://www.coursera.org/learn/machine-learning) is a perfect place to start.
 The way he teaches ML concepts is very good for beginners.
 Also, his <a rel="nofollow" target="_blank" href="https://www.youtube.com/view_play_list?p=A89DCFA6ADACE599">Stanford course</a> is very good.